BinarX-Curtin/School-Holiday-Program/1. Payload Hardware Development/1.5 Assemble Flight Electronics (Soldering)/readme.md

- Session 18: Payload Hardware Testing and Debugging <!-- omit from toc -->
+ Session 13: Soldering <!-- omit from toc -->

 ### Table of Contents <!-- omit from toc -->
 - [Objectives](#objectives)